Go Modules

 9. Multi-Module Repositories

 Sometimes a single repo can contain multiple modules.
-Each subdirectory with its own go.mod
+Each subdirectory with its own go.mod is treated as an independent module.

 Pros: